EliB24/Google-Capstone-project-Cyclistic-Case-Study/README.md

   scale_fill_manual(values = c("members" = "#6495ED", "casuals" = "#66CDAA")) +
   theme(axis.text.x = element_text(angle = 45, hjust = 1))
 ```
+The standard (linear) bar chart shows that the vast majority of trips fall into the shorter duration brackets, particularly between 0 and 1 hour.
+However, there are still non-negligible numbers of rides extending into higher-duration brackets—up to 25 hours.
+These longer rides are rare in absolute terms but still present.

+Because of this extreme skewness in the data, the linear scale compresses the bars for higher durations almost to zero, making it impossible to visually interpret their relative frequency

+By using a logarithmic scale, the graph rescales the y-axis so that each order of magnitude (e.g. 10, 100, 1000) gets equal spacing

+This allows both short and long duration brackets to be visible and compared in a meaningful way

+Thus, the log scale does not distort the data, but instead makes the full range of durations interpretable, especially when comparing member vs casual user behavior across all duration brackets

 ![Number of rides by User type and Number of hours](Images/Number_of_rides_by_User_type_and_Number_of_hours.png)

 ```{r}
 ggplot(stat_hours, aes(x = `number of hours`, y = count, fill = type)) +
   geom_col(position = "dodge") +